-GSKWR reserves the right to refuse membership volunteer who is found guilty of child abuse or neglect or has been convicted of child abuse or neglect.
+GSKWR reserves the right to refuse membership to any volunteer found guilty of child abuse or neglect or convicted of it.
 Local (more stringent) prevailing statutes may supersede Girl Scout policies.
 A current volunteer who has been convicted or found guilty of child abuse or neglect must report the conviction to her/his coordinator within two days of the conviction's occurrence.